Peter Jeffrey

-Peter Jeffrey (18 April 1929 – 25 December 1999) was an English character actor.
-Starting his performing career on stage, he would later have many roles in television and film.
+Peter Jeffrey (18 April 1929 – 25 December 1999) was an English actor.
+Starting his performing career on stage, he later portrayed many roles in television and film.

 Early life

 Jeffrey was born in Bristol, the son of Florence Alice (née Weight) and Arthur Winfred Gilbert Jeffrey.
 He was educated at Harrow School and Pembroke College, Cambridge, but had no formal training as an actor.

 Career

 Theatre

 Jeffrey spent many years on stage with the Bristol Old Vic and the Royal Shakespeare Company.
 From 25 May 1966 he appeared in Tango, a play by Sławomir Mrożek at the Aldwych Theatre alongside Patience Collier, Mike Pratt, Ursula Mohan and Dudley Sutton, under director Trevor Nunn.

 Television

 Numerous television roles include two guest appearances in Doctor Who: as the Colony Pilot in The Macra Terror (1967) and as Count Grendel in The Androids of Tara (1978).
 In Granada Television's daytime legal drama series Crown Court, Jeffrey played Barrister Peter Edgar QC having made a previous appearance as William Askwith Vennings in the case involving Regina v Vennings & Vennings.

 He played King Philip II of Spain in the BBC serial Elizabeth R (1971) and Oliver Cromwell in By the Sword Divided (1985).
 He also appeared in Special Branch (1973), Thriller (1974), Porridge (1975), Some Mothers Do 'Ave 'Em (1975), Quiller (1975), Rising Damp (1978), Minder (1980), Nanny (1981), Juliet Bravo (1982), Yes Minister (1984), and Dennis Potter's Lipstick on Your Collar (1993).
 He played the villainous Sultan in the fantasy epic The Adventures of Baron Munchausen (1988) and appeared as Police Commissioner Blamire in Our Friends in the North (1996).